Chapters

 Balance of Supply and Demand

-Demand for DoC crude (i.e., crude from countries participating in the Declaration of Cooperation) remains unchanged from the previous month’s assessment to stand at 42.6 mb/d in 2025.
-This is around 0.3 mb/d higher than the estimate for 2024.
-Demand for DoC crude in 2026 is revised down by 0.1 mb/d from the previous month’s assessment to stand at 42.8 mb/d.
-This is around 0.3 mb/d higher than the 2025 forecast.
+Demand for DoC crude (i.e., crude from countries participating in the Declaration of Cooperation) is revised upward by about 0.1 mb/d from the previous month, standing at 42.6 mb/d in 2025.
+This represents an increase of approximately 0.4 mb/d compared to the 2024 estimate.
+The demand forecast for 2026 is also revised upward by about 0.1 mb/d from the previous month, reaching 42.9 mb/d—about 0.4 mb/d higher than the 2025 projection.